OPE-zzz-NCBS/server/README.md

 If it says "Service&nbsp;Pack&nbsp;2" then you are good.
 Otherwise, you have to download and install it.

 Second, you want to explicitly allow remote connections to the MS SQL Server instance.
-Googling revealed a number of [detailed articles](http://blogs.msdn.com/b/walzenbach/archive/2010/04/14/how-to-enable-remote-connections-in-sql-server-2008.aspx) on [how to do it](http://stackoverflow.com/questions/11278114/enable-remote-connections-for-sql-server-express-2012).
+Googling reveales a number of [detailed articles](http://blogs.msdn.com/b/walzenbach/archive/2010/04/14/how-to-enable-remote-connections-in-sql-server-2008.aspx) on [how to do it](http://stackoverflow.com/questions/11278114/enable-remote-connections-for-sql-server-express-2012).

 ## Running